harunhasdal/sftp-connector/README.md

 # sftp-connector

-Adobe LiveCycle custom component for SFTP utilities.
+An Opensource Adobe LiveCycle custom component for SFTP utilities.

 This component is developed using [JSch](http://www.jcraft.com/jsch/) library.